eromatiya/the-glorious-dotfiles/README.md

 + The `module` consists of many files that are usually inside the `rc.lua` like notifications, app menus, etc. You can load them in the `rc.lua`.
 + The `themes` folder contains themes and colors of the setup.
 + The `widgets` contains all the widgets(of course).
 These are used in the panels and dashboard.
 It contains the wifi, bluetooth, battery widget and many more.
-+ `binaries` contains bash scripts.
-I recently added this because running multiple bash commands inside lua is clunky sometimes.
-So, I decided to put them in a folder.
++ `binaries` contains bash scripts wrapped in lua and awesome wm API.

 # Where to edit this and that?
 + Colorschemes?